Not Your Usual Turkey Recipe: Smoked Turkey Necks

 Step #2: Make the marinade

-Take all of the credit for mixing up a batch of marinade that’s relatively simple: Lea & Perrins sauce, malt vinegar, Tony Chachere's More Spice Seasoning and a little oil.
+Take all of the credit for mixing up a batch of marinade that’s relatively simple: Lea & Perrins sauce, malt vinegar, Tony Chachere's More Spice Seasoning and a little olive oil or vegetable oil.
+Add a bit of kosher salt, black pepper, brown sugar or garlic powder to taste.
+Mix everything in cold water.
 You’re the alchemist, so mix amounts that satisfy your taste buds.

 Step #3: Give those necks some swim time